Home testing for scholars

 What happens if someone in their class develops symptoms?

 Children or staff displaying symptoms should not attend school and should make an appointment to get themselves tested in line with NHS guidance.
 In the event that a child (or member of staff) displays symptoms of Covid-19 they will be immediately isolated and their parent/carer will be contacted to take them home.
-That child or member of staff’s fellow household members should also self-isolate for 10 days, again in line with government guidance.

 What if it is confirmed that someone definitely has COVID-19?